-(Selected publications; please see Google Scholar for the full list)
+(Selected publications; please see Google Scholar or CV for the full list)

 Renewable energy development: Technology acceptance and policy support